nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ### 6. Edit grocery amount after using a grocery
    * A `Grocery` stores its `amount` as an attribute.
 All `Grocery` objects are then stored in an ArrayList in `GroceryList`, which entirely handles the editing of the `amount`.

+### 7. Input expiration date of each grocery when added
+   * In Grocery class, the expiration field in the Grocery class was changed from a String to a LocalDate to standardize date handling.
+   * In Grocery class, the setExpiration method was updated to accept a String input, convert it to a LocalDate using a specified format ("yyyy-MM-dd"), and then store this date.
+   * In UI class, the UI now includes a multi-step process to prompt the user for the year, month, and day of the grocery item's expiration date.
+This process ensures that the date is captured in a user-friendly manner and stored accurately.
+   * In GroceryList class, a new method, sortByExpiration, was added to allow sorting the list of groceries by their expiration dates in ascending order.
+This method utilizes the Collections.sort method with a lambda expression comparing the expiration dates of Grocery items.

+### 8. Editing expiration date after it is added
+   * In GroceryList class, modified the editExpiration method to parse String into localdate.

 ![Grocery (showing amount) and GroceryList class diagram](./diagrams/GroceryAmtGroceryList.png)

    * `GroceryList#editAmount()` is used to either decrease or directly set the `amount` of a `Grocery`.
 It takes in 2 parameters: